-Orthex Corporation's extraordinary general meeting on 5 March 2021 decided to establish a Shareholders' Nomination Board.
+Orthex Corporation's Extraordinary General Meeting on 5 March 2021 decided to establish a Shareholders' Nomination Board.
 The Nomination Board annually prepares proposals for the election and remuneration of members of the Board of Directors to the Annual General Meeting.
 It is also the duty of the Nomination Board to search for new director candidates.

-The extraordinary general meeting adopted a Charter of the Shareholders' Nomination Board, which governs the appointment, composition, and duties and responsibilities of the Nomination Board.
-The Charter is available in the Investors section on the corporate website.
+The Extraordinary General Meeting adopted a Charter of the Shareholders' Nomination Board, which governs the appointment, composition, and duties and responsibilities of the Nomination Board.
+The Charter is available on the corporate website at Nomination Board - Orthex Group.
 The Nomination Board has been established for the time being and can only be dissolved by a decision of the general meeting.
 The term of office of the members of the Nomination Board expires annually when a new Nomination Board has been appointed.

 The Nomination Board consists of the four largest shareholders of the company as of 31 August or, if the company has more than four shareholders, whose shareholding and voting rights in the company are more than 10 per cent, the corresponding number of shareholders or persons appointed by them.
-The Chair of the Board acts as an expert member of the Nomination Board.
+The Chair of the Board acts as an expert member of the Nomination Board

-Based on the shareholder register of Orthex Corporation as of 31 August 2022, the shareholders represented in the Shareholders' Nomination Board are Conficap Oy, Alexander Rosenlew, Ilmarinen Mutual Pension Insurance Company and Thomasset Oy.
+Based on the shareholder register of Orthex Corporation as of 31 August 2023, the shareholders represented in the Shareholders' Nomination Board are Conficap Oy, Alexander Rosenlew, Ilmarinen Mutual Pension Insurance Company and Thominvest Oy (former Thomasset Oy).